About Central Elementary

 Take right onto E. Stadium Drive go thru next light school on left.

 Letter from the Principal

-I am Rockingham County native and a graduate of Rockingham County Schools.
+I am a Rockingham County native and a graduate of Rockingham County Schools.
 I attended UNC-Chapel Hill as a NC Teaching Fellow where I got my Bachelor’s Degree in Elementary Education.
 I began teaching at Williamsburg Elementary as a Kindergarten teacher and then moved to teaching 5th grade.
 I earned a Master’s Degree from NC A&T while teaching.
 I also earned my Administration License from Appalachian State University.
 I served as an Assistant Principal at both Monroeton and Wentworth Elementary Schools.
-Last year, I was the principal at New Vision School of Math, Science, and Technology.
-This year as the Principal of Central, I am excited to work with each of our students and families towards educational excellence.
+I served as the principal of New Vision School of Math, Science, and Technology prior to moving to Central.
+I have been the principal of Central since 2018 and I love being a Panther Cub!

 It is our goal at CES to offer a safe and nurturing learning environment where students are challenged to grow and learn to be the best that they can be.
 I look at growth and educational excellence as a team effort between students, teachers, support staff, parents, community members and administration.
 Here at CES we strive to offer a differentiated approach where learning is personalized for students.
 We expect to see students reading, writing, thinking, talking, and doing each day.

 Central Elementary is where superheroes LEARN their powers!